GLips/Reading_Notes/README.md

-Reading_Notes
+Reading Notes
 =============

 I read a lot.
 When I read non-fiction, I like to take notes on paper.
-This is where I store transcribed versions of said notes for future reference.
+When I'm done reading for the day I digitize the notes and store them online.